-However, the more actionable question that business owners should be asking is “We’re running behind our targets this month (or week, or day!) what are we doing about it?” …it’s timely and relevant but all buzzwords aside… it can have an actual impact on actual performance.
+We believe the more actionable question business owners should be asking is “We’re running behind our targets this month (or week, or day!) what are we doing about it?” …It’s timely and relevant and can impact actual performance.

 Is the difference obvious?

-This is how we did, what will we do between now and the next time we review these numbers to do better?
+This is how we did.
+What will we do between now and our next review to do better?

 This is how we are doing… what are we doing about it?

-Living in the past, planning to do better in the future… but the time to act may have already passed
+Living in the past and planning to do better in the future is how things used to be done as the time to act may have already passed

-The challenge many businesses are now facing is that many of the business owners or managers (the people driving your business forward); those with responsibilities of both action and leading, sometimes working outside of the office or main place of business… use these meetings as the opportunity to review the performance of the team… looking at the past.
+The challenge for many business owners or managers (those with the responsibilities of both action and leading) is that they are often working outside the office or main place of business.
+They use these meetings as the opportunity to review the performance of the team… looking at the past.

-To enable these key people to do their jobs efficiently and continue to drive your business forward, you must:
+To enable these key people to do their jobs efficiently and continue to grow and strengthen your business, you must:

 Only send information that requires their action